-- Enhancing the employee talent pool foster recruitment, retention and promotion practices that take account of the diversity within the communities in which IDT operates; - Supportive environment to ensure a supportive workplace in which employee differences are treated fairly and with respect and dignity within a safe working environment: - 3.
-Work/life balance to promote workplace structures, systems and procedures that assist employees balance their work, family and other responsibilities effectively - Social responsibility to ensure IDT contributes positively to the social well-being of the communities it serves; and - 5.
+- Enhancing the employee talent pool foster recruitment, retention and promotion practices that take account of the diversity within the communities in which IDT operates: - Supportive environment to ensure a supportive workplace in which employee differences are treated fairly and with respect and dignity within a safe working environment: - Work/life balance promote flexible workplace structures, systems and procedures that assist employees balance work, family and other responsibilities effectively - Social responsibility to ensure IDT contributes positively to the social well-being of its communities; and - 5.
 Discrimination, harassment, vilification and victimisation are not tolerated.